Notice: This page requires JavaScript to function properly.

 Please enable JavaScript in your browser settings or update your browser.

-Recursion | Recursion and Lambda Functions
+Learn Recursion | Recursion and Lambda Functions

 Python Functions Tutorial

-def print_message(message, times): if times > 0: print(message) print_message(message, times - 1) # Function call print_message("Hello, Recursion!", 3)
+def print_message(message, times): if times > 0: # Base case: stop when times is 0 print(message) print_message(message, times - 1) # Recursive case print_message("Hello, Recursion!", 3)

 copy

-Result: The message "Hello, Recursion!" is printed three times.
+Result: the message is printed three times.

 Task